salsina/genetic-algorithms-AI/README.md

 # genetic-algorithms-AI
-scheduling doctor shifts for a clinic using the genetic algorithms in this project we have some doctors thatwe would like to fir them in our clinics shifts using genetic algorithms (crossovering and mutation).
+scheduling doctor shifts for a clinic using the genetic algorithms

+<h5>in this project we have some doctors that we would like to fir them in our clinics shifts using genetic algorithms (crossovering and mutation).</h5>

 there are two sample input files tes1 and tes2.
 There are some informations in these files as below:
 The first line gives us the information about first number of days(d) and second number of doctors(p).